-The Committee reviews and recommends for the Board's consideration the Directors'/Committees' fees and meeting allowances.
+The Committee reviews and recommends for the Board's consideration the Directors' fees, Board Committees fixed allowance and meeting allowances.
 In reviewing and recommending the Directors' fees, the Committee ensures that the level of remuneration for the Non-Executive Directors commensurate with their scope of responsibilities and contributions to the effective functioning of the Group.
 The Committee also reviews and recommends the yearly salary increment and performance incentives of the Senior Management for the Board's approval.